What is restorative justice?

 Accessing Restorative Justice in Merseyside

-If you're interested in finding out more or think restorative justice could help you, please contact Victim Support, the PCC's commissioned provider of restorative justice on Merseyside.
+If you're interested in finding out more or think restorative justice could help you, please contact Restorative Solutions, the PCC's commissioned provider of restorative justice on Merseyside.

 If you had a chance to meet the person who committed a crime against you, what would you do?